swagtoy/treebird/docs/INSTALL.md

 * Make sure to change `example.com` to your instance's domain.
 * Make sure to change the `root` to wherever the static files are being stored

-#### uWSGI
+#### fcgiwrap
-uWSGI can be installed on debian with just `sudo apt isntall uwsgi`.
+fcgiwrap can be installed on debian with `sudo apt install fcgiwrap`.

-An example configuration is available in [treebird.uwsgi.ini](./sample/treebird.uwsgi.ini).
-This should be copied to `/etc/uwsgi/apps-enabled/treebird.ini` on debian (and potentially other) systems.

-##### Note: the uwsgi configuration file is currently very basic.
+The example is using the default configuration included with the `fcgiwrap` package on Debian.

 ### Using Apache and mod_proxy_fcgi

 TODO

+Example Apache configuration is available in [treebird.apache.conf](./sample/treebird.apache.conf).